-The Stunt Coordinator is responsible for safe transportation, storage, and use of all pyrotechnics, and is responsible to effectively coordinate with the Special Effects Coordinator and, at Pre-Stunt/FX meeting, communicate stunt action to ensure understanding and safety of all involved crew.
-This meeting should be documented in the daily Production Report.
+The Stunt Coordinator is responsible for the safe performance of stunts and supervision of all persons involved in the stunt.
+If the stunt involves special effects, the Stunt Coordinator is responsible for coordinating with the Special Effects Coordinator in a pre-stunt/special effects meeting.
+The Stunt Coordinator is responsible for communicating stunt action to the 1st AD to ensure the understanding and safety of all crew.
+This meeting should be documented in the Daily Production Report.